frankcollins3/mergedoctor/README.md

 ^           ^           ^         ^         ^         ^         ^
 the above same step gets repeated to gather the data from a second file that is specified by input.

+UPDATE: The project will now allow for the specification of which file to open.
+This new development kind of steps over the pun of markdown file MD doctor
+I like the idea of being able to do the same for a .txt file and now that I'm typing this, perhaps even combining C code.